masoudkaarimi/react-mini-projects/tabs/README.md

 ![Screenshot](./screenshot.png)

 ## Technologies Used:
 - HTML
 - CSS
 - React.js
+- React Icons

 ## How to use
 -  Clone the project